-Prerequisite: PSY 121 and 220 or equivalents
+Prerequisite: PSY 121 and PSY 220 or equivalents

-The Developmental Seminar's focus will vary across semesters with respect to both age (children/adolescents/adults) and topic (e.g., peer relationships, identity).
-This seminar is a specialized course for the Developmental Specialization, and students may repeat the seminar as topics change.
+The Developmental Seminar's focus will vary across semesters with respect to both age (children/adolescents/adults) and topic (e.g., Peer Relationships, Child Therapy, Children and the Media).
+Students may repeat the seminar as topics change.